Dina-Adel-1302/Facebook_Clone/README.md

 ### Description

-Ruby On Rails - simple program to make simple operations on users and posts:
+Ruby On Rails - simple program to make simple operations on the tables: users and posts:

 *   Create.
 *   Update.